Pope Julius II: Death

 On the Vigil of Pentecost in May 1512, Pope Julius, aware that he was seriously ill and that his health was failing, despite comments on the part of some cardinals about how well he looked, remarked to Paris de Grassis, "They are flattering me; I know better; my strength diminishes from day to day and I cannot live much longer.
-Therefore I beg you not to expect me at Vespers or at Mass from henceforth."
+Therefore, I beg you not to expect me at Vespers or at Mass from henceforth."
 Nonetheless, he continued his restless activities, including Masses, visits to churches, and audiences.
-On the morning of 24 June Paris found the Pope to be very weak.
+On the morning of 24 June, Paris found the Pope to be very weak.
 On Christmas Eve, Julius ordered Paris to summon the College of Cardinals and the Sacristan of the Apostolic Palace, since he was so ill that he did not expect to be able to stay alive very long.
-From then until 6 January he was confined to bed, and most of the time with a fever; he had lost his appetite, but the doctors were unable to diagnose his languor.
-On 4 February he had an extensive conversation with Paris concerning the arrangements for his funeral.
+From then until 6 January, he was confined to bed, and most of the time with a fever; he had lost his appetite, but the doctors were unable to diagnose his languor.
+On 4 February, he had an extensive conversation with Paris concerning the arrangements for his funeral.

 Pope Julius was reported to be seriously ill in a dispatch received in Venice on 10 February 1513.
 He received Holy Communion and was granted the plenary indulgence on the morning of 19 February, according to the Venetian Ambassador.
 On the 20th, according to Paris de Grassis, he received Holy Communion from the hands of Cardinal Raffaele Riario, the Camerlengo.
-He died of a fever in the night of 20–21 February 1513.
+He died of a fever on the night of 20–21 February 1513.

 On the evening of 21 February, Paris de Grassis conducted the funeral of Julius II, even though the Canons of the Vatican Basilica and the beneficiati refused to cooperate.
 The body was placed for a time at the Altar of Saint Andrew in the Basilica and was then carried by the Imperial Ambassador, the papal Datary, and two of Paris' assistants to the altar of the Chapel of Pope Sixtus, where the Vicar of the Vatican Basilica performed the final absolution.
-At the third hour of the evening, the body was laid in a sepulcher between the altar and the wall of the tribune.
+At the third hour of the evening, the body was laid in a sepulchre between the altar and the wall of the tribune.

 Despite the fact that the so-called "Tomb of Pope Julius II" by Michelangelo is in San Pietro in Vincoli in Rome, Julius is in fact buried in St. Peter's Basilica.
 Michelangelo's tomb was not completed until 1545 and represents a much-abbreviated version of the planned original, which was initially intended for the new St. Peter's Basilica.
 His remains lay alongside his uncle, Pope Sixtus IV, but were later desecrated during the Sack of Rome in 1527.
-Today both men lie in St. Peter's Basilica on the floor in front of the monument to Pope Clement X. A simple marble tombstone marks the site.
+Today, both men lie in St. Peter's Basilica on the floor in front of the monument to Pope Clement X. A simple marble tombstone marks the site.
 Julius II was succeeded by Pope Leo X.